arina-bezdushnaya/lake-monster/README.md

 # Lake monster
 Play the lake monster game!
-Escape from the tiger, change the speed ratio, if the tiger is too fast
+Escape from the Wolf, change the speed ratio, if the Wolf is too fast